thaeli/docs-test/volunteer-policy.md

 * Removal from a department.

-* A request to find a mentor to work together on the individual(s)â€™ future actions.
+* A request to find a mentor to work together on the individual(s)' future actions.

 * A request for a public or private apology.